Jerry Blavat: Career

 In 1953, Blavat debuted on the original Bandstand on WFIL-TV with Bob Horn and Lee Stewart.
 In 1956, he managed a national tour for Danny and the Juniors, and he worked as Don Rickles' valet in 1958–59.
-He got his start in radio on January 15, 1961, at WCAU in Camden, New Jersey.
+He got his start in radio on January 15, 1961, at WCAM in Camden, New Jersey.
 By 1963, his show was syndicated in Atlantic City, Trenton, Pottstown, Wilmington and Allentown.
 He said he refused to follow a playlist, "playing music from the heart, not a research chart."

 During the 1960s, Blavat was a partner in the Lost Nite and Crimson record labels, with Jared Weinstein and Collectables Records' founder Jerry Greene.
 Blavat made promotional appearances at Record Museum, a now-defunct chain of record stores based in Philadelphia, which was owned by Greene and Weinstein.

 From 1965 to 1967, Blavat produced and hosted a weekly television show in Philadelphia called The Discophonic Scene, a dance show for "all my yon [sic] teens" along the lines of American Bandstand (which began in Philadelphia a decade earlier), referring to himself as "the Geator with the Heater" and "the big boss with the hot sauce."
 He guest-starred on television shows including The Mod Squad, The Monkees, The Tonight Show, and The Joey Bishop Show.
 He appeared in the movies Desperately Seeking Susan, Baby It's You, and Cookie.
 In 1972, Blavat purchased a nightclub in Margate, New Jersey, and named it "Memories".

 Alleged Mafia connections

 In 1981, Blavat was having dinner at a South Philadelphia restaurant with Philadelphia Greek Mob boss Chelsais "Steve" Bouras, Philadelphia crime family soldier Raymond Martorano, and several other guests when Bouras was shot dead in a contract killing.

 In the early 1990s, an investigation by the New Jersey State Commission of Investigation into organized crime's influence in the liquor business made public Blavat's association with the Bruno-Scarfo crime family.
 During the investigation, Thomas A. DelGiorno, a former Scarfo family capo, testified that Blavat had regularly paid a "street tax" to the crime family, had purchased a $40,000 yacht for crime boss Nicodemo Scarfo and was one of several individuals who purchased a condominium in Florida for Scarfo.
 In exchange, the criminal organization secured employment for Blavat throughout the state and also kept union organizers out of Blavat's nightclub.
-Del Giorno also testified that Blavat regularly served as a driver for crime boss Angelo Bruno.
+DelGiorno also testified that Blavat regularly served as a driver for crime boss Angelo Bruno.
 Blavat pled the fifth and repeatedly denied any wrongdoing, claiming that his relationship with the Bruno family was strictly personal and based on Mrs. Bruno's and his mother's ancestors having come from the same town in Italy.